-Cancer of the mouth, tongue and face
+Cancer of the mouth

 "We have a unit specialized in oncological and reconstructive head and neck surgery.
 We are pioneers in the use of robotic surgery for laryngeal cancer."